michaeleliyahu/project-java/README.md

 # readme
-The Ex1 project is a continuation of the Ex0 project.
+The OOP project is a continuation of the Ex0 project.
 On the basis of the first project, the Ex1 project was expanded.

 # Main classes:
 1. DGraph